 When CDs first came out in the 1980s they sounded lifeless.
 I still have several in my collection from those years and they still sound bad.
 In some ways they were better than LPs: no background rumble or hiss, much cleaner and tighter bass, uncolored midrange, and consistent sound quality unlike LPs that sound best in the outer groove with sound quality gradually deteriorating as the record plays and the needle moves toward the inner groove.
 At the end of the record, just when the orchestra is reaching is crescendo finale, you gear audible distortion or dynamic range compression because the inner groove can’t handle the dynamic range.
-CD avoided these issues, yet by “lifeless” I mean the high frequencies and transient response on CD were quite poor, much worse than LP.
+CD avoided these issues, yet by “lifeless” I mean the midrange detail, high frequencies and transient response on CD sounded quite poor, much worse than LP.

 The best explanation I’ve seen comes from a video by Monty Montgomery, and on his website, where he debunks the most common misunderstandings about digital audio.
 However, in his zeal to shed the light of math and engineering on this subject, he overstates the case in a few areas.
 Here I describe those areas.
-However, while I dispute these points, generally I do agree with him.
+However, while I dispute these points, generally I do agree with Monty.
 He’s essentially got it right and is worth reading.

 Monty says, Thus, 20Hz – 20kHz is a generous range.
 It thoroughly covers the audible spectrum, an assertion backed by nearly a century of experimental data.
 This is mostly, yet not quite true.
 The range of human hearing is closer to 18 Hz to 18 kHz.
 It’s common for people to hear below 20 Hz, but almost nobody above the age of 15 can hear 20 kHz.
 For example, at age 50 as I write this, my personal hearing range is from around 16 Hz to 15 kHz.